zoellner/cookie-monster/README.md

 Cookie Monster works a bit like an ad blocker but instead of ads it blocks cookie consent dialogs.

 ## How can I help?
-Submit pages that stil have cookie consent dialogs here: https://github.com/zoellner/cookie-monster/issues
+Submit pages that still have cookie consent dialogs here: https://github.com/zoellner/cookie-monster/issues

 ## How can I contribute even more?
 You can donate to the development of this browser extension here: https://github.com/sponsors/zoellner